lextudio/AvaloniaVSCode/src/vscode-avalonia/SUPPORT.md

-# Support Policy for Avalonia for Visual Studio Code from LeXtudio Inc.
+# Support Policy for VS Code Tools for Avalonia from LeXtudio Inc.

 This extension is maintained and supported by **LeXtudio Inc.** to provide Avalonia developers with a reliable, up-to-date, and productive experience in Visual Studio Code.